 St. Maarten’s capital, Marigot, has many boutiques and quaint outdoor French cafes, bistros, and sushi restaurants.
 Colonial buildings, plus some contemporary, are situated between pastel-colored shopping arcades.

 Shopping and dining — named some of the best in the Caribbean — are primo at this picturesque location.
-You’ll find Rosemary’s, a restaurant written about in major magazines and books, such as Travel and Leisure and Lonely Planet.
+You’ll find Rosemary’s Seafood and Creole Cuisine, a restaurant written about in major magazines and books, such as Travel + Leisure and Lonely Planet.

 Pro Tip: Don’t miss the sculpture of the Market Woman, done by local artist Martin Lynn and dedicated to the St. Martin Market Women.
 It is one of St. Martin’s most recognized works of art.